Digital Nomad Exchange

 When we asked people living in Nicaragua about club and activities where newcomers can meet others, they responded:

 "Expats in Nicaragua often join activity-based clubs such as hiking, golf, tennis and sailing.
 Additionally, there are social clubs for expats to meet and socialize such as Rotary or Lions Club.
 Other ways to meet people when living in Nicaragua can include attending festivals, getting involved in local charities, attending language meetups, and joining community sports teams.
-Attending events such as locally hosted dinners, art classes and other local social activities can also be a great way for expats to meet new people and form friendships," explained one person living in Nicaragua.
+Attending events such as locally hosted dinners, art classes and other local social activities can also be a great way for expats to meet new people and form friendships," said one expat in Nicaragua.

 What is life like in Nicaragua?